Multiline Parsing

 Last updated

 In an ideal world, applications might log their messages within a single line, but in reality applications generate multiple log messages that sometimes belong to the same context.
-But when is time to process such information it gets really complex.
-Consider application stack traces which always have multiple log lines.
+Processing this information can be complex, like in application stack traces, which always have multiple log lines.

-The Multiline parser engine exposes two ways to configure and use the functionality:
+The Multiline parser engine exposes two ways to configure and use the feature:

 Built-in multiline parser